-At the end of the month, the fund had a current interest rate of 5.31%* and an effective interest rate of 5.45%*.
+As of the end of the month, the fund has a current yield of 5.35%* and an effective yield of 5.55%.*

 *Forcosts related to management.
 Will be subject to change from day to day, and is therefore no guarantee of the return in the period for which it is calculated.